The-Taggart-Institute/pancakescon-wp-compromise/docs/4-nginx.md

 Then, make sure we're looking at logs for the last `20` days.
 In the timechart of events, one day should look a little larger.
 Make a note of it.

 Let's get some useful columns.
-If we expand just one of th documents from this dataset, we'll see quite a few fields.
+If we expand just one of the documents from this dataset, we'll see quite a few fields.
 The good stuff doesn't start until `h`.
 Using either the field list on the left, or the toggle buttons in the document itself, display these fields in our document list:

 ![column toggle](/img/elastic-http-toggle.png)